 Hundreds filled the Feldman Ballroom for Seligman’s town hall forum, the latest peak in five days of campus outrage sparked by a 111-page legal complaint filed with the federal Equal Employment Opportunity Commission, first reported in Mother Jones.

 That complaint details how UR, through two investigations, left Professor T. Florian Jaeger untouched after he was accused by Celeste Kidd, another professor and former graduate student under Jaeger, of years of sexual harassment.
-Kidd’s account was backed by complaints from seven faculty members and 11 students, according to the document, which was submitted by seven current and former professors and a former graduate student.
+Kidd was one of 17 professors and students to complain about Jaeger’s behavior according to the document, which was submitted by seven current and former professors and a former graduate student.
 The complaint primarily argues that UR retaliated against the employees who had come forward about Jaeger’s alleged harassment.
 The federal commission would not pass judgment on anything related directly to students.

 In an email to his undergraduate class on Tuesday, Jaeger stepped aside from his teaching duties for the time being.
 Seligman told attendees that the professor would not be on campus “for the balance of the semester.”